vaastav/CS416-Tanks/PROPOSAL.md

 ## Network Architecture

 For our purposes, architectures (1) and (2) as outlined above are too slow.
 We will thus combine aspects of the two architectures.
-We will use peer-to-peer communication as in architecture (1), but each player node will only broadcast their state to a subset of the network, as the miners did in project 1.
-There will also be a server, as is the case in architecture (2), however that server will not participate in communication between player nodes.
-It will exist solely for the purposes of peer discovery and clock synchronization (detailed below).
+We will use peer-to-peer communication as in architecture (1), but each player node will only broadcast their state to a subset of the network, much like the miners did in project 1.
+There will also be a server, as is the case in architecture (2).
+However that server will not participate in communication between player nodes.
+Instead, it will exist solely for the purposes of peer discovery and clock synchronization (detailed below).
 Moreover, player nodes will employ client-side prediction as is used in architecture (2).

 ## Peer Discovery

-The server, which will be hosted on Azure, will exist for the purpose of (1) assigning a unique id to new players, and (2) keeping track of peers in the network, similarly to the server in project one.
-When a player node joins, it will receive addresses for a subset of all peers from the server.
+The server, which will be hosted on Azure, will exist for the purpose of (1) assigning a unique id to new players, and (2) providing the addresses of nodes in the network, similarly to the server in project one.
+When a player node joins, it will receive addresses for a subset of all player nodes from the server.
 The player node will then maintain a minimum number of peers, making requests to the server for more peers as needed.
 In addition, there will be a 'backup' client on Azure, so that the game is playable with a single client as well.

 ## Peer-to-Peer Communication